apparentlyeclipsis/luau-tuto/basics/syntax.md

 ```
 Lua takes tons of things from other languages, which makes it good as a secondary language to learn - or maybe a first one because it crosses over with so many others.

-Writing comments is simple, and you pretty much just do this:
+Writing comments is generally a feature in every programming language.
+Comments are used to show
 ```lua
 -- use double dashes for inline comments